Deep-Fusion-Innovators/paper-Cervical-Cancer-Detection/README.md

 # Contents

-Scripts and models are contained in src/models/ folder.
+The inference code could be requested by emailing corresponding authors.
 Scripts for analysis and figures are contained in figures.ipynb notebook.

 ## Software dependencies

 Methods to infer models are implemented in Python/C++.
-The inference code could be requested by emailing corresponding authors.

 ## License